deneha/azure-guidance/best-practices-api-implementation.md

     }
 	```

-	> **Tip**: In this example, the ETag for the data is generated by hashing the data retrieved from the underlying data source.
+	> [AZURE.TIP] In this example, the ETag for the data is generated by hashing the data retrieved from the underlying data source.
 If the ETag can be computed in some other way, then the process can be optimized further and the data only needs to be fetched from the data source if it has changed.
 This approach is especially useful if the data is large or accessing the data source can result in significant latency (for example, if the data source is a remote database).

 - **Use ETags to Support Optimistic Concurrency**.